 5. Orchid Garden

 Nature lovers will be amazed at the wonder of the Singapore Botanical Gardens, a huge park that has become a UNESCO World Heritage Site.
-Inside, one of the most popular attractions is the National Orchid Garden: over 3 hectares of hilly terrain that is home to more than 1000 species of orchids and about 2000 hybrids.
+One of the most popular attractions is the National Orchid Garden: over 3 hectares of hilly terrain that is home to more than 1000 species of orchids and about 2000 hybrids.

 In the heart of the park is Burkill Hall, an old colonial house once the residence of the director of the Botanical Gardens and now used as a wedding venue.
 At the back of Burkill Hall, we can admire the VIP Orchid Garden, a garden that houses the orchids that have been named after famous people.
 It is here, for example, where the famous Dendrobium Memoria Princess Diana is located.